PAPUA NEW GUINEA WITH A DIFFERENCE TOUR: DETAILED ITINERARY

 Papua New Guinea with a Difference: Day 2 We will be sailing today on a comfortable ‘liveaboard’ boat that is generally used by scuba divers, where we will spend three nights.
 Our destination is rarely-visited Fergusson Island in the D’Entrecasteaux archipelago.
 We should arrive in time for some initial exploration.

-Papua New Guinea with a Difference: Day 3 BirdLife International’s EBA 196 covers the D’Entrecasteaux and the Trobriand Islands, to which two birds of paradise are restricted.
+Papua New Guinea with a Difference: Day 3 BirdLife International’s EBA 196 covers the D’Entrecasteaux and the Trobriand Islands, to which two birds-of-paradise are restricted.
 These little known archipelagos are situated to the north of the southeastern tip of Papua New Guinea and comprise islands with curious names like Goodenough, Normanby, Kiriwina and Woodlark.
 We will focus on the largest and the most central island, Fergusson, whose highest mountain reaches 2073m.
 It is covered in extinct volcanoes and there are lots of active geothermal areas, including hot springs, spouting geysers and bubbling mud pools.
 Deepwater channels between D’Entrecasteaux and the mainland betray a very old geological separation.

 There are two almost unknown species of birds-of-paradise to be found here.
 The endemic Curl-crested Manucode is the largest of the five species of manucodes and is fairly common in the woodlands and forests.
-This subtly-plumaged, glossy blue-black bird of paradise, which has a very peculiar tail, often sits in the open and betrays its presence by its mourning, rolling calls.
-The other endemic is Goldie’s Bird of Paradise, which belongs with the classic birds of paradise and resembles the better-known Raggiana Bird of Paradise.
+This subtly-plumaged, glossy blue-black bird-of-paradise, which has a very peculiar tail, often sits in the open and betrays its presence by its mourning, rolling calls.
+The other endemic is Goldie’s Bird-of-paradise, which belongs with the classic birds-of-paradise and resembles the better-known Raggiana Bird-of-paradise.
 It favours both lowland and hill forest and displays noisily in groups in the lower canopy.
 This species is less shy than most of its congeners and only occurs on Fergusson and on nearby Normanby Island.
 It is named after the botanical collector Andrew Goldie, a Scotsman who lived in the 19th century.

 Other species we should find in this remote outpost of Papua New Guinea include Eastern Osprey, Wompoo Fruit Dove, Pinon and Torresian Imperial Pigeons (in their hundreds), the antediluvian-looking Channel-billed Cuckoo, Northern Fantail, Yellow-bellied and Fairy Gerygones, Spangled Drongo, Shining Flycatcher, Little Shrike-Thrush, Black and Olive-backed Sunbirds, the distinctive, red-naped local race of Papua Black Myzomela, and Tawny-breasted and Brown-backed Honeyeaters.

-Papua New Guinea with a Difference: Day 4 This morning we will visit a small island in Goschen Strait where we should find the Louisiade White-eye at the western limit of its tiny distribution, as well as Islet Kingfisher and Mangrove Golden Whistler.
+Papua New Guinea with a Difference: Day 4 This morning we will visit a small island in the Goschen Strait where we should find the Louisiade White-eye at the western limit of its tiny distribution, as well as Islet Kingfisher and Mangrove Golden Whistler.
 Afterwards, we will return to Alotau for an overnight stay on board.

 Papua New Guinea with a Difference: Day 5 A morning flight will take us back to Port Moresby, from where we will fly northeastwards to the town of Kavieng on New Ireland.
 We will spend four nights in total on New Ireland itself and three nights on our liveaboard boat visiting remote Tench and Mussau islands.

 Papua New Guinea with a Difference: Days 6-11 The long, narrow, oceanic island of New Ireland is very mountainous and is dominated by a high spine of peaks, which fall away precipitously to the sea along the southwestern coast.
-For most of its length of 350 kilometres (217 miles) it is less than 10 kilometres (6 miles) wide!
+For most of its length of 350 kilometres (or 217 miles) it is less than 10 kilometres (6 miles) wide!
 On the east side, the island is bordered by a narrow coastal strip with magnificent broad white sand beaches.
 There are, strangely enough, no active volcanoes on the island.
 The central Schleinitz range is still covered in thick forest, where rivers of crystal clear water tumble down the slopes.

 New Ireland in northern Papua New Guinea holds eight endemics and shares a further fourteen with the island of New Britain.
 From our guesthouse near Silom, we will have access to the nearby highlands of the Lelet plateau.
 At an altitude of about 750m (or 2461ft), we should find the uncommon New Ireland Myzomela in flowering trees and the gorgeous but rather shy Paradise (or New Ireland, or Ribbon-tailed) Drongo (the smartest looking member of a usually rather drably-clad group).
 With a bit of luck, we will encounter a White-naped Lory feeding in a flowering vine.
 At night we will go out, armed with a powerful spotlight, to find the vocal New Ireland Boobook.
 An undescribed Microeca flycatcher (known as ‘Bismarck Flyrobin’) lives here and we shall definitely try to get to grips with it.
 (The well-known Jacky Winter of Australia and the lovely Canary Flyrobin (or Canary Flycatcher) of Papua New Guinea belong to the same genus.)
 The New Ireland Friarbird usually favours higher altitudes than we can access, but we will keep our eyes peeled for this endemic as it sometimes wanders lower.